As offshoring grows, banks grapple with oversight

 What started a decade ago as call centres staffed by young Indians faking Western accents to sell credit cards and field routine queries has grown into a core function for banks, handling work from risk and fraud management to finance and accounting.

-The New York state banking regulator's accusation this week that London-based Standard Chartered (STAN.L) hid $250 billion (160 billion pounds) in transactions with Iran and did not give proper oversight to its back office operation in Chennai, India, underscores the perils of shipping sensitive work to far-flung locations.
+The New York state banking regulator's accusation this week that London-based Standard Chartered hid $250 billion in transactions with Iran and did not give proper oversight to its back office operation in Chennai, India, underscores the perils of shipping sensitive work to far-flung locations.

 "When you offshore, the biggest challenge is not at the offshore end but it's on the onshore end and the management of the offshore operations.
 And these companies are underinvested in that," said Bundeep Singh Rangar, chairman of London-based IndusView Advisors.